 The Wheatsheaf is a bustling pub and there is a popular Gin club too!

-Land the separate eating area where they could establish a quality restaurant, to be separate to the rest of the pub.
+There is a separate eating area with a quality restaurant, separate from the rest of the pub.

 Today the Wheatsheaf offers a varied, seasonal menu with favourites including the surf and crushed potatoes.